 It’s true that getting your degree online can significantly decrease your cost of tuition as well as the cost of travel and room/board fees that you may need based on the location of your program.
 But, that doesn’t mean that it is cheap.
 Look into the costs of the program before enrolling and do a little bit of cost-benefit analysis.

-For more information on getting your M.Ed. take a look at some of our other articles here.
+For more information on getting your M.Ed. take a look at some of our other Online Colleges articles.